Time-averaged statistics of the 3D stochastic Ladyzhenskaya-Smagorinsky equations: Introduction

 In the late 1960s, Ladyzhenskaya \cite{L67, L69, L98, L68} and Smagorinsky \cite{SM63} proposed several modifications to the Navier–Stokes equations, with the viscosity depending on the gradient of the velocity field.
 These modified equations form a significant mathematical model for capturing the flow behavior of various non-Newtonian fluids and are also widely used in simulating the large eddies of turbulent flows \cite[Chapter~8]{Wilcox06}.
 Herein, we consider the stochastically-forced Ladyzhenskaya–Smagorinsky equations

-in the three-dimensional periodic domain \( D = [0, \ell]^3 \).
+in a periodic box of side length $\ell$, i.e. with $ x= (x_1, x_2, x_3) \in \mathbb{T}^3$, the $3-$dimensional torus.
 In the equation above, the stochastic process $u$ and $p$ are the velocity field and the pressure respectively, $\nu$ is the kinematic viscosity, $\bar{\nu} >0$ is the model parameter and Frobenius norm $|\nabla u|^2 = \nabla u : \nabla u$.
-The two terms on the right-hand side of \eqref{SSM} are, respectively, a deterministic applied force $f$ and a stochastic forcing $g$ driven by a space-time Gaussian noise $W$.
+The two terms on the right-hand side of \eqref{SSM} are, respectively, a deterministic time-independent applied force $f$ and a stochastic forcing $g$ driven by a space-time Gaussian noise $W$.
 The multiplicative noise term \( g(t, u)\, dW \) has a continuous-in-time effect on the system, making it well-suited for stochastic models of fluid dynamics, where it can represent random interactions occurring over time.
 Recently, Nguyen, Tawri and Temam \cite{NTT21} established the existence and uniqueness of both martingale and pathwise solutions for a class of stochastic Ladyzhenskaya–Smagorinsky equations driven by Gaussian noise and a Poisson random measure.
 Their analysis, based on the Galerkin approximation method, can be straightforwardly adapted to yield the existence of a martingale solution for the stochastic equation considered in this paper.

 A salient characteristic of turbulence is its intermittency in both space and time, which makes it impractical to provide a detailed pointwise description of the fluid flow; see numerous experimental examples in \cite{baumert2005}.
 However, averaged quantities often exhibit predictable behavior, even when the flow dynamics are highly irregular over finite time intervals.
 As a result, theoretical studies of turbulence typically adopt a statistical rather than deterministic, pointwise approach, with turbulence most commonly quantified through the turbulent energy dissipation rate \cite{F95}.
 In this article, we derive rigorous upper bounds on the bulk energy dissipation rate \(\varepsilon\) for incompressible fluid flows governed by \eqref{SSM}, and quantify the effect of the noise on this key measure of turbulent flow.